 Fundoplication is a last-resort surgery for GERD or a hiatal hernia, which happens when your stomach pushes up through your diaphragm.
 Your doctor may not recommend this surgery if you haven’t already tried other treatments, home remedies, or lifestyle changes to control your GERD symptoms, such as:

 - losing weight, especially if you’re overweight or obese

 - eating a GERD-friendly diet or avoiding foods that can trigger reflux, such as alcohol or caffeine

 - taking medications for conditions that contribute to GERD, such as insulin for diabetes, or medications that help strengthen your esophagus or stomach muscles

 Your doctor may also not recommend this surgery if it won’t help resolve your symptoms.
 For example, if you have mild gastroparesis, a condition in which your stomach empties slowly, fundoplication will probably help.
-But fundoplication won’t help treat severe gastroparesis, so other treatments may be necessary.
+But fundoplication won’t help treat severe gastroparesis, so

 Several types of fundoplication are possible:

 - Nissen 360-degree wrap.
 The fundus is wrapped all the way around the bottom of your esophagus to tighten the sphincter.
 This prevents you from any burping or vomiting that may make your GERD worse.